Gudbrandr/RouteChecker/README.md

 * Provided the obvious default file name in the save dlg.
 * Suppressed warnings about variables which will always have their default values as this is expected.
 * Reinstated Train.Velocity as the docs say that it is used.
+* Reinstated Route.DeveloperID so that the author is credited for their work.
 * Cleaned up and removed unnecessary code.
 * Added the readme to the solution and started a change log.
-* Added the suggested workflow to the web site.
+* Added headers to files that didn't have them.

 ### 20170102
 * Added some documentation.